GRIP: In-Parameter Graph Reasoning through Fine-Tuning Large Language Models: Implementation Details

 We implement \methodname\ based on PyTorch~\cite{pytorch}, the Hugging Face Transformers library~\cite{huggingface_transformers}, and LIFT~\cite{lift}.
 The code for reproducibility is provided in \url{https://github.com/JiaruiFeng/GRIP}.

 For the LoRA adapter, we apply LoRA by default to the MLP modules of each LLM layer.
 For subgraph sampling in both the summarization and reasoning QA task generation, we first randomly select a root node from the entire graph.
 We then iteratively expand the subgraph by sampling neighbors at each hop.
 Specifically, at each hop, we sample up to three neighbors per node and perform this process for three hops.
 This procedure results in a subgraph containing at most 10 nodes.
-For efficient task generation, we leverage the vLLM inference framework~\cite{vllm}. for generated fine-tuning tasks, we use plain text for context and summarization tasks and adopt an instruction-tuning template on all QA tasks.
+For efficient task generation, we leverage the vLLM inference framework~\cite{vllm}.
+For generated fine-tuning tasks, we use plain text for context and summarization tasks and adopt an instruction-tuning template on all QA tasks.
 Each fine-tuning sample is formatted using the \texttt{apply\_chat\_template} function from the Hugging Face Transformers library.
-In the following, we describe the detailed construction of samples for each task.

-\textbf{Context memorization. } For context memorization tasks, the user prompt asks the model to recite the information in the graph.
-Specifically, the user prompt and corresponding answer template for node and edge is as follows:

-\textbf{Summarization task.} The task format for summarization is similar to the context memorization.
-The detailed user prompt and corresponding answer template is as follows:

-\textbf{Edge-level context QA task.} For edge-level context QA task, given a sampled edge triplet $(s, r, t)$, we will generate a prompt to ask the model to predict one element based on the rest of two.
-Namely, let Src, Rel, Tgt to represent $s$, $r$, and $t$, we have:

-\textbf{Other QA tasks.} For the rest of QA task, the user prompt and answer is just the generated question and the answer.
+The exact user prompt and answer templates for context memorization, summarization, and edge-level context QA all follow short fixed patterns (e.g.\ ``In context graph \{title\}, the node \{src\} is \{rel\} the node \{tgt\}.''); the full set is released with the code.